opconWizard/opcon-docs/docs/Files/Database-Information/Setup-for-Automatic-Microsoft-SQL-Mirroring.md

 Where:

-- 1 = the identifier of the \"Update period\" parameter. \"Update period\" is currently the only parameter available.
+- 1 = the identifier of the "Update period" parameter.
+"Update period" is currently the only parameter available.
 - 5 = the new update period in minutes.
 This must be an integer value between 1 and 120.